surifirstpin/biplus_documentation/docs/Dashboards.md

 ## Edit   Dashboard

-   You can Edit the Dashboard build to add extra features into it.
+   To Edit the dashboard Select the dashboard created and Click on Edit Button.

 ## Delete Dashboard